Solvability of the Neumann problem for elliptic equations in chord-arc domains with very big pieces of good superdomains: Introduction

 By the results of David and Jerison \cite{DJ} and \cite{Semmes} mentioned above, it is known that any chord-arc domain $\Omega$ has big pieces of Lipschitz superdomains.
 That is, there exists some $\ve\in (0,1)$ such that for all $\xi\in\pom$ and $0<r\leq\diam(\pom)$ there exists a Lipschitz domain $U_{\xi,r}$ (with uniform Lipschitz character) such that $\Omega\cap B(\xi,r)\subset U_{\xi,r}$ and

-Unfortunately, our proof of Theorem \ref{teobigpi} requires to choose the parameter $\ve>0$ in \rf{eqbigpiece'} small enough, so that $K\ve^{a}<1$ in \rf{eqboot51} and the term $K\ve^{a}\,C_\LL(N^R_{L^{p'},L^{p',\infty}})$ can be absorbed by the left hand side.
-One may imagine that perhaps an iterative application of Theorem~\ref{teobigpi} might be used to allow for values of $\ve$ close to $1$ in \rf{eqbigpiece'}.
-By Corollary \ref{corobigpi}, for the Laplacian this would imply the solvability of $(N_p)_\Delta$ for some $p>1$ in chord-arc domains $\Omega$ whose boundaries support a suitable Poincar\'e inequality (in particular, in two-sided chord-arc doomains), since $(R_p)_\Delta$ is solvable in such domains $\Omega$ (by \cite{MT}).
-We do not discard that an approach of this type might work, although this might present important difficulties, such as the dependence of the constant $K$ in \rf{eqboot51} on the solvability constant of $(N_q)_\Delta$ in the superdomains $U_{\xi,r}$, which might increase in an iterative application of Theorem \ref{teobigpi}.
+Unfortunately, our proof of Theorem \ref{teobigpi} requires to choose the parameter $\ve>0$ in \rf{eqbigpiece'} small enough, so that $K\ve^{a}<1$ in \rf{eqboot51} and the term $K\ve^{a}\,C_\LL(N^R_{L^{p'},L^{p',\infty}})$ can be absorbed by the left hand side. {Informally speaking, one requires $\Omega$ to have {\em very} big pieces of Lipschitz superdomains (or chord-arc superdomains in case the domains $U_{\xi,r}$ are allowed to be chord-arc, as in Theorem \ref{teobigpi}).} One may imagine that perhaps an iterative application of Theorem~\ref{teobigpi} might be used to allow for values of $\ve$ close to $1$ in \rf{eqbigpiece'}.
+By Corollary \ref{corobigpi}, for the Laplacian this would imply the solvability of $(N_p)_\Delta$ for some $p>1$ in chord-arc domains $\Omega$ whose boundaries support a suitable Poincar\'e inequality (in particular, in two-sided chord-arc domains), since $(R_p)_\Delta$ is solvable in such domains $\Omega$, by \cite{MT}.
+We do not discard that an approach of this type might work, although this might present important difficulties, such as the dependence of the constant $K$ in \rf{eqboot51} on the solvability constant of $(N_q)_\Delta$ in the superdomains $U_{\xi,r}$, which might increase in an iterative application of Theorem \ref{teobigpi}. \vv